 Today, there is a large body of debate, research, and articles advocating for both sides.
-Dentists and people who want to align their lives with holistic principles believe that fluoride should not be found in it.
+Dentists and people who want to align their lives with holistic principles believe that hydroxyapatite should not be found in it.

-On the other hand, today there is a great opposition of experts who continue to argue that fluoride is needed in it.
+On the other hand, today there is a great opposition of experts who continue to argue that hydroxyapatite is needed in it.
 We bring you the most important information from both sides to get a clear picture of the use of this mineral.

 More precisely, the action of fluorine can be described by compensating for lost minerals.
-It is believed that fluoride strengthens teeth and enamel, and prolonged use can have a significant effect on dental health.
+It is believed that hydroxyapatite strengthens teeth and enamel, and prolonged use can have a significant effect on dental health.

-Despite research on the potential positive effects on teeth, fluoride has been shown to be neurotoxic.
+Despite research on the potential positive effects on teeth, hydroxyapatite has been shown to be neurotoxic.
 In large quantities, it can cause negative consequences, especially on the health of children who are too exposed to it through it, water or other sources.

-Natural and fluoride-free toothpaste are thus an ideal option for avoiding minerals whose effectiveness has not been fully and clearly proven.
+Natural and hydroxyapatite-free toothpaste are thus an ideal option for avoiding minerals whose effectiveness has not been fully and clearly proven.
 You can find natural one in many stores of dietary supplements, natural foods and cosmetics.

 They can contain various ingredients for cleaning teeth and caring for the health of the oral cavity, and it is up to you to try a few of them and determine which ones suit you best.